nwops/release_manager/README.md

 2. removes the branch or ref argument from the "mod" declaration
 3. adds a tag argument with the latest version defined in the module's metadata.json file.

-You can also optionally pass in the --commmit and --push At this time the `deploy-mod` performs no other actions and leaves it up to you to commit and push the changes.
+You can also optionally pass in the `--commmit` flag to create a commit.

+Additonally if you wish to push the current branch you can also pass in the `--push` and `--remote git@nr1plvgit01.gcs.frb.org:cosman/r10k-control` option.

 ```
 Usage: deploy-mod [options]